Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 The smooth pebbles – or “galets” in French – are sourced in the Var and Paillon rivers and disposed of on the beach by the start of the spring season.
 They seem larger towards the Old Town or Vieux Nice and smaller and more manageable towards the airport.

-I’ll soon be writing an article on where to find the best sandy beaches on the French Riviera but for now, you can see the top suggestions in the FAQ section of this article.
+You can consult my top suggestions for the best sandy beaches on the French Riviera in the FAQ section of this article.

-Or, go for the comfortable option and rent a beach chair at one of the private beaches.
-Prices vary from around €20 to €150 per chair, depending on the proximity to the water and the size of the sunbed.
+Or, go for the comfortable option and rent a lounger or beach chair at one of the private beaches.
+Prices vary from around €20 to €150 per chair, depending on the proximity to the water and the size of the beach chair.
+Reservations are recommended and can be made through this link.

 My selection of the best beaches in Nice

-Because their padded walkways and comfortable sun loungers – or transats in French – offer a comfortable way to deal with the pebbles, the private beaches are very popular.
+Because their padded walkways and comfortable beach chairs – or transats in French and sun beds in British English – offer a comfortable way to deal with the pebbles, the private beaches are very popular.

-So, if you look forward to spending some time on the beach in Nice during the summer months, be sure to reserve your beach chairs ahead of time.
+So, if you look forward to spending some time on the beach in Nice during the summer months, be sure to reserve your beach chairs ahead of time through this link.
 Oh, and some beach clubs charge extra for an umbrella, so feel free to inquire.

 Now, without further ado, here’s my selection of my favorite beaches in Nice.